reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 Here we have added a nested collection of `Product` class to the `Order` class and annotated the `Product` class with `@DynamoDbBean` annotation.

-## Batch Requests

-## Filtered Query

-## Using secondary indices

-## Non-blocking asynchronous operations

-If your application requires non-blocking asynchronous calls to DynamoDb, then you can use the asynchronous implementation of the mapper.
-It's very similar to the synchronous implementation with a few key differences:

-Certain operations (Query and Scan) may be executed against a secondary index.
-Here's an example of how to do this:

 ## Conclusion

 In this article, we looked at the important concepts of AWS DynamoDB. we also saw how to use Spring Data for accessing the database of our application with the AWS RDS service.
 Here is a summary of the things we covered:
 1. We store our data in a table in AWS Dynamo DB.
 A table is composed of items and each item has attributes.
 2. A DynamoDB table must have a partition key and optionally a sort key.
-2. We create a secondary Index to search on other fields
+3. We create a secondary Index to search on other fields
-3. We accessed DynamoDB with Spring data module and then with enhanced dynamoDB client module of AWS Java SDK.
+4. We accessed DynamoDB with Spring data module and then with enhanced dynamoDB client module of AWS Java SDK.

 I hope this will help you to get started with building applications using Spring with AWS DynamoDB as the database.